- Oracle has leveled some heavy criticisms at Rimini Street.

 Oracle Has the People Processes and Technology to Help Safeguard Your Vital Business Interests?

 Oracle’s staffing of their support does not support this statement.
-Oracle treats its support as the company’s primary margin centre.
+Oracle treats its support as the company’s primary margin center.
 In fact, without Oracle’s support margins, Oracle essentially becomes a weak company financially.
 This is explained in the following quotations from Seeking Alpha.

 “Oracle derives 52% of its revenues from maintenance.
 Those revenues have operating margins of 94%.
 The cloud accounts for 8% of revenues and has gross margins (gross not operating) of 48%.